 - Production capacity and the absence of operational disruptions.
-This includes any changes arising from company mergers and acquisitions (see "Effect of Acquisitions, Capacity Expansion and Production Efficiencies" below), as well as the construction of new production facilities or the expansion of existing plants - Product demand, consumer disposable income growth, or general economic expansions or contractions in the countries in which the Company operates, and resilience to adverse economic scenarios - Competition from substitute products, including those outside the categories in which the Company participates - Ability to launch innovate products with new traits that meet consumers' changing needs and preferences.
+This includes any changes arising from company mergers and acquisitions (see "-Effect of Acquisitions, Capacity Expansion and Production Efficiencies" below), as well as the construction of new production facilities or the expansion of existing plants. - Product demand, consumer disposable income growth, or general economic expansions or contractions in the countries in which the Company operates, and resilience to adverse economic scenarios. - Competition from substitute products, including those outside the categories in which the Company participates. - Ability to innovate and develop new products and product characteristics that meet consumers' changing needs and preferences.